wdoganowski/cloud-chronicles/04. Securing Your AWS S3 Bucket- Enforcing MFA or SSO Authentication/README.md

 }
 ```

-This command will creat the `qr.png` with the QR code and return the arn of the virtual device.
+This command will create the `qr.png` with the QR code and return the ARN of the virtual device.
 You need to display the `qr.png` and scan it with e.g. `Google Authenticator`.
-Remeber to delete the `qr.pnp` after it has been used.
+Remember to delete the `qr.pnp` after it has been used.

-Once you've generated a fresh virtual MFA device, you have the option to link it to a userusing `enable-mfa-device`.
+Once you've generated a fresh virtual MFA device, you have the option to link it to a user using `enable-mfa-device`.
 This command ensures synchronization with AWS by incorporating the initial two codes in sequence from the virtual MFA device.

 ```sh
 $ aws iam enable-mfa-device --user-name test-user --serial-number arn:aws:iam::123456789000:mfa/test-user-mfa-device --authentication-code1 448283 --authentication-code2 032162
 ```

-Finally, we can acquire the temporary session for the `test-user` with MFA.
-Of course, you need to relace the codes and toke with your own values from the authenticator app.
+Finally, we can acquire the temporary session for the `test-user` logged-in with MFA.
+Of course, you need to replace the codes and the token with your own values from the authenticator app.

 ```sh
 $ aws sts get-session-token --serial-number arn:aws:iam::123456789000:mfa/test-user-mfa-device --token-code 567843 --profile test-user